-Residents in good standing, who are interested in acquiring an MD degree, may sit for USMLE Step 1 with conditional acceptance to NYMC.
-With satisfactory performance on Step 1, and upon successful completion of the OMS program, residents are eligible to enter NYMC with advanced standing.
+Residents in good standing, who are interested in acquiring an MD degree, may sit for USMLE Step 1 with conditional acceptance to an affiliated Medical School.
+With satisfactory performance on Step 1, and upon successful completion of the OMS program, residents are eligible to enter medical school with advanced standing.